algosup/2023-2024-project-4-sportshield-team-2/Documents/Functional/functionalSpecifications.md

 #### How to use it?
 ##### **To Protect your stuff:**
-1. Pull the rope and enclose your stuff.
+1. Pull the cable and enclose your stuff.
-2. Insert the rope into the hole.
+2. Insert the cable into the hole.
 3. Enable the lock:
      - **With Bluetooth:**
        1. Authenticate yourself.